UNDERSTANDING THE DIFFERENCE BETWEEN ACNE AND PIMPLES

 As the main reason behind acne is clogged pores, it’s important to ensure to keep your face clean.
 Cleanse your face with a suitable face wash twice a day to do away with oiliness and build-up of any impurities.

-Touching your face can transfer dirt, oil or bacteria from your hands to your face, leading to breakouts.
-Avoid touching your face unnecessarily, and if you have to touch it, make sure your hands are clean.
+Touching your face can transfer dirt, oil, or bacteria from your hands to your face, which can result in breakouts.
+To prevent this, it's advisable to refrain from touching your face unnecessarily.
+If you must touch it, ensure your hands are clean.

 Exercising in any form can help reduce your stress levels and better your blood circulation which can help keep up your skin’s health and glow, decreasing chances of breakouts.

-Acne is a skin condition or disease that is a result of clogged pores, and pimples are a type or symptom of acne.
-However, it is to be noted that not all pimples are acne.
+Acne is a skin condition or disease caused by clogged pores, and pimples are a type or symptom of acne.
+It's important to note that not all pimples are necessarily acne.
+This illustrates the distinction between acne vs pimples.